themindfuldev/gatsby-cintiaromero/src/pages/blog/2018-02-05-ruby-ribbon-backoffice.md

 **Finding resources and closing sales should be fun and simple.
 How to make the Stylist experience more pleasant?**

+[Ruby Ribbon](https://www.rubyribbon.com/), is a Silicon Valley-based apparel company known for selling shapewear and fashion through Independent Stylists, as a direct sales business.

 My first priority was to make Ruby Ribbon's portal responsive and easy to navigate, creating a functional and clean design.

 The foundation for this project was based in user research and tests.